oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 #### Model in Image domain types (WLS, JRF, and Restricted JRF)

-There are three types of domains supported by Model in Image: a standard `WLS` domain, an Oracle Fusion Middleware Infrastructure Java Required Files (`JRF`) domain, or a `RestrictedJRF` domain.
+There are three types of domains supported by Model in Image: a standard `WLS` domain, an Oracle Fusion Middleware Infrastructure Java Required Files (`JRF`) domain, and a `RestrictedJRF` domain.
 This sample demonstrates the `WLS` and `JRF` types.

 The `JRF` domain path through the sample includes additional steps required for JRF: deploying an infrastructure database, initializing the database using the Repository Creation Utility (RCU) tool, referencing the infrastructure database from the WebLogic configuration, setting an `OPSS` wallet password, and exporting/importing an `OPSS` wallet file. `JRF` domains may be used by Oracle products that layer on top of WebLogic Server, such as SOA and OSB.
 Similarly, `RestrictedJRF` domains may be used by Oracle layered products, such as Oracle Communications products.